 How to make rice pudding on the hob

 Step 1 – Combine the rice, water, butter and salt in a large pot.
-Bring to boil and simmer until the rice has absorbed most of the water.
+Bring to a boil and simmer until the rice has absorbed most of the water.
 This will take about 10 to 15 minutes.

 Step 2 – Add the milk, cream, sugar or condensed milk, and vanilla to the rice.
 Simmer the mixture until the milk and cream has reduced and has been absorbed by the rice.
 Stirring every minute or so to ensure the rice does not stick to the bottom of the pot.
 This will take about 30 to 35 minutes.